-Electrical signals generated by the rods and cones, are handled by other retinal cells - bipolar and ganglion cells before they are transmitted to the brain via the optic nerve [4].
+The electrical signals generated by the rods and cones, are handled by other retinal cells - bipolar and ganglion cells before they are transmitted to the brain via the optic nerve [4].
 Additionally, there are two intermediate layers of neurons.
 Horizontal cells transmit messages back and forth between the photoreceptor cells, bipolar cells and each other.
 Amacrine cells of the retina are linked to bipolar cells, ganglion cells, as well as with each other.
 Both types of these intermediate neurons play a major role in the processing of visual information at the level of the retina before it is transmitted to the brain for final processing.

 Cones are approximately 100 times less sensitive to light than rods, but much better perceive the rapid movement.
 The wand can be stimulated by a single photon.
-Cascade of molecular interactions enhances this "quantum" of information into a chemical signal, which is then perceived by the nervous system.
-The degree of enhancement signal varies depending on ambient light: rods are more sensitive under low than inder bright light.
+A cascade of molecular interactions enhances this "quantum" of information into a chemical signal, which is then perceived by the nervous system.
+The degree of enhancement of the signal varies depending on ambient light: the rods are more sensitive under low light than under bright light.
 As a result, they operate effectively in a wide range of ambient light.
-Sensory system of rods is packed up in clearly distinguishable cellular substructure that can be easily selected and investigated in vitro in isolated state.
-This property makes them as indispensable object for further structural-functional studies as well as studies of photoreceptor pigments (rhodopsin, iodopsin).
-These anumal photoreceptor pigments are used as models for studying of bacterial photoreceptor pigment bacteriorhodopsin (BR) from purple membranes of halobacterium Halobacterium halobium.
+The sensory system of rods is packed up in clearly distinguishable cellular substructure that can be easily selected and investigated in vitro in isolated state.
+This property makes them as indispensable object for further structural-functional studies as well as the studies of photoreceptor pigments (rhodopsin, iodopsin).
+These animal photoreceptor pigments are used as comparative models for studying of bacterial photoreceptor pigment bacteriorhodopsin (BR) isolated from purple membranes of halobacterium Halobacterium halobium.

+3.2.
 Rhodopsin and its structural and functional properties